euronovate/ENMobileSDK-Android/ENDigitalSignage/readme.md

 ## ENDigitalSignageActions

+To start digitalSignage.

 ```kotlin
 ENDigitalSignage.getInstance().start()
 ```
-to start digitalSignage.

 ## ENDigitalSignageTheme

-You can customize ENDigitalSignageTheme with this code:
+You can customize ENDigitalSignageTheme like this:

 ```kotlin
 class ENDefaultDigitalSignageTheme: ENDigitalSignageTheme() {